 Then there was the year my husband was on the floor with the baby, Danielle, during tummy time when a huge, black spider awoke in the warm heat of the house and made its way across the floor next to him.
 Stomach to sprinting in two seconds flat!

 For the longest time I worked every other weekend, so the month of December was limited for holiday traditions.
 Mother Nature usually had different ideas for those dates.
 We’ve been on open wagon rides in minus-10-degree weather, bundled up so only our eyes were exposed, looking a lot like Ralphie’s little brother, Randy, from A Christmas Story.
-Some years had two feet of fresh snow we thought we’d lose the kids in.
+Some years had 2 feet of fresh snow we thought we’d lose the kids in.
 (I think winter hats with red flags on top would really sell in those conditions.)
 A few mild winters have had us out only in thick sweaters, posing for pictures as if we were advertising for L.L.
 Bean.

 Trimming the tree has had its challenges along the way.
 It only takes one time to realize grooming the branches will result in oozing sap where they’ve been cut, so now I only wear old clothes.
 We also make sure the tree stand is the appropriate size, and bungee cord our tree so it won’t fall.
 Again.